Definitions of Child Abuse and Neglect - Puerto Rico

 Citation: Ann.
 Laws Tit.
 8, § 444

-'Mental or emotional harm' means the impairment of the intellectual or emotional capacity of a minor, given what is considered normal for their age or cultural environment.
-Moreover, emotional harm is deemed to exist when there is evidence that the minor recurrently manifests or exhibits behaviors such as fear, feelings of abandonment or hopelessness, frustration and failure, anxiety, insecurity, withdrawal, regressive behavior, or aggressive behavior toward themself or toward others, or any other similar behavior.
+'Mental or emotional injury' means the impairment of the intellectual or emotional capacity of a minor, given what is considered normal for their age or cultural environment.
+Furthermore, emotional injury is deemed to exist when there is evidence that the minor recurrently manifests or exhibits behaviors such as fear, feelings of abandonment or hopelessness, frustration and failure, anxiety, insecurity, isolation, aggressive or regressive behavior, or any other similar behavior that demonstrates their emotional vulnerability.

 Abandonment